solens/getdata-033/Codebook.md

 melt_data: tidy data set of all relevant features as a variable with subject and activity.
 This table i written to melt_data.txt

+long_data: long version of melt_data with the 3 components of features as different variables (motion/statElement/direction)

 averages: 3D matrix of the average of a feature per activity and per subject

 melt_average: 2D data frame of the average of a feature per activity and per subject (feature as another variable).
 This table gets written to melt_average.txt